freedomsha/taskcoach/taskcoach/doc/proto.rst

    * Subject: string
    * Description: string
-   * Start date: date and time
+   * Start Date: Date and time
-   * Due date: date and time
+   * Due Date: Date and time
-   * Completion date: date and time
+   * Completion Date: Date and time
-   * Reminder date: date and time
+   * Reminder Date: Date and time
    * Priority: integer
    * Recurrence: integer.
 Actually a boolean; 0 means the task has no recurrence set and 1 means it has.
    * Recurrence period: integer; number of periods for the recurrence